z88dk/z88dk/libsrc/_DEVELOPMENT/EXAMPLES/benchmarks/sorting/readme.txt

 whether insertion sort is used for small partitions, and if equal items are dispersed approximately equally between partitions.
-The new c library also has a heapsort implementation through the priority_queue data type but that cannot be connected to the qsort function.
+The new c library also has a heapsort implementation through the priority_queue data type but that cannot be connected to the qsort function so it is not tested.
 For Z88DK testing then, only a few combinations are chosen to keep the number of variations under control.

 RESULTS - 20 ITEMS
 ==================